techtee19/techtee19/README.md

 };
 ```
 ## 🔭 I’m currently:
-- Collaborating with other Developers to build websites at TekkTopia
+- Collaborating with other Developers to build websites at FUNAAB
 - Learning as a Fullstack Development intern at Edutams
-- Studying Software Engineering (3rd year) at Mountain Top University
+- Studying Software Engineering (3rd year) at Federa University of Agriculture Abeokuta
 - Researching and Brainstorming with other students at MTU STEM community to develop solutions to problems in our immediate community.

 ## 🌱 I’m currently learning:
 - Advanced JavaScript concepts and frameworks.
-- Express.js, Laravel, Vue.js
+- Express.js, Laravel, Vue.js, TypeScript
 - Backend development to become a full-stack developer.
 - Exploring new front-end technologies to enhance my design and development skills.